Atlantic Center for the Arts: Pabst Visitor Center & Gallery

 The Pabst Visitor Center is part of the ACA headquarters at 1414 Art Center Avenue, in New Smyrna Beach.
 The Visitor Center includes several public art galleries.
 The Jean G. Harris History Gallery features a permanent exhibit about the history and work of the Atlantic Center for the Arts.
-The Master Artist Gallery features changing exhibits by ACA Master Artists and other themed shows.
-The Jack Mitchell Portrait Gallery displays photographic portraits of ACA Master Artists from 1982 to 2004.
+The Mentoring Artist Gallery features changing exhibits by ACA Mentoring Artists and other themed shows.
+The Jack Mitchell Portrait Gallery displays photographic portraits of ACA Mentoring Artists from 1982 to 2004.
 The Visitor Center also features a gift shop, and a 500-foot public art and nature trail.

 Leeper Studio Complex

 Comprising six buildings connected to existing structures by raised wooden walkways, the Leeper Studio Complex includes a library and studios for painting, sculpture, dance, music/recording, and theater.
 The studio complex added 12,000 sq. ft. of artists' working space to the existing campus and also provides additional facilities for public programs and partnerships.